-This site is a resource for vintage guitar information; primarily electric guitars by American and European manufacturers.
-The term vintage can mean different things to different people, but for the purposes of this site, vintage guitars are those produced up until the early/mid 1980s; ending approximately with Norlin's last Gibsons, CB S's last Fenders and the demise of Hagstrom, Guild and Gretsch.
+This site is a resource for vintage guitar information; primarily electric guitars by American, European and Japanese manufacturers from the 1950s into the early 1980s.
+The term vintage can mean different things to different people, but for the purposes of this site, vintage guitars are those produced up until the early/mid 1980s; ending approximately with Norlin's last Gibsons, CBS's last Fenders and the demise of Hagstrom, Guild and Gretsch.
 These brands have all now been revived, and many offer good replicas of their classic models, but there is nothing quite like the real thing!

-Content is sorted by manufacturer, and the majority of information relates to the following brands: (in alphabetical order)
+Content is sorted by manufacturer / distributor, and the majority of information relates to the following brands: (in alphabetical order)

 The name Dan Armstrong is probably most associated with the plexiglass (lucite) guitars produced from 1968 in conjunction with Ampeg.
 They came up with a guitar and bass versions, built in the USA.
 Dan Armstrong relocated to London, producing a number of suitably named new models in the UK; this time of Honduran mahogany.